-Drivers in Oregon who are younger than 18 must adhere to some unique regulations and caution.
+Drivers in Oregon who are younger than 18 years old must adhere to some unique regulations and caution.

 While teen drivers in Oregon are not allowed to drive at certain times and under some circumstances, such as with other teenage passengers, you can steer clear of trouble and enjoy safe and convenient driving, provided you follow the rules of the road and the state.

-The DMV issues provisional Class C driver's licenses to qualified applicants who are 16 or 17 years old.
+The Oregon Driver and Motor Vehicle Services Division (DMV) issues provisional Class C driver's licenses to qualified applicants who are 16 or 17 years old.
 You are allowed to operate the same vehicles as regular Class-C-licensed drivers, but the DMV closely monitors provisional drivers to promote safe driving.

 To obtain a provisional driver license, make sure you produce and perform the following: